- ¼ cup (40g) sultanas

 - 125g unsalted butter, chopped and softened

-- Place the sultanas, currants, raisins, prune, almonds and sherry in a large bowl and mix to combine.
-Cover with plastic wrap and place in a cool, dark place for 24 hours, stirring occasionally.
+- Place the sultanas, currants, raisins, dates, almonds, mixed spice, sherry and half the brandy in a large bowl and mix to combine.
+Cover with plastic wrap and allow to soak in a cool, dark place for 24 hours, mixing occasionally.

 donna hay team